racket/racket/racket/src/README.txt

  Cross-compiling for Android
 ========================================================================

-[Currently, cross-compilation for Android works only for the Racket BC implementation.]

-As an example of cross-compiling, to compile for Android on ARM using the NDK, use (all on one line)
+As an example of cross-compiling Racket for Android on ARMv7 using the NDK, use (all on one line)

   configure --host=arm-linux-androideabi
-            --enable-sysroot="[ndk]/platforms/android-[N]/arch-arm"
+            --enable-sysroot="[sysroot]"
             --enable-racket=auto

-where [ndk] is the path to the installed NDK, [N] is a target version of Android (such as 14), and
+If you use the NDK script "make-standalone-toolchain.sh" to generate a toolchain directory, then include that directory's "bin" in your PATH (so that `arm-linux-androideabi-gcc`, etc., are found), and you can omit `--enable-sysroot` (or specify [sysroot] as the toolchain directory's "sysroot" subdirectory).

+In other NDK configurations, you may have

  [ndk]/toolchains/arm-linux-androideabi-[comp]/prebuilt/[platform]/bin

-is in your PATH (so that a suitable `gcc`, `ar`, etc., are found) for the [comp] of your choice and the [platform] used to compile.
+in your PATH (so that `arm-linux-androideabi-gcc`, etc., are found) where [ndk] is the path to the installed NDK and for the [comp] of your choice and the [platform] used to compile, and then [sysroot] is

+ [ndk]/platforms/android-[N]/arch-arm

+where [N] is a target version of Android (such as 14).

+For 64-bit ARM, replace "arm" above with "aarch64", and replace "androideabi" with "android".

+When building BC, you may need to add `--disable-cify` for 32-bit ARM and `--enable-cify` for 64-bit ARM instead of inheriting the build machine's disposition.

 ========================================================================
  Cross-compiling for iOS
 ========================================================================

-To compile the Racket BC runtime system as a Framework for iOS, use (all on one line)
+To compile the Racket runtime system as a Framework for iOS, use (all on one line)

   configure --host=[arch]-apple-darwin
             --enable-ios="[sdk]"
-            --enable-racket=racket
-            --enable-bcdefault
+            --enable-racket=auto

 where [arch] is one of

  - armv7, armv7s, or aarch64: to run on iOS
- - i386 or x86_64: to run on the simulator
+ - x86_64 or aarch64: to run on the simulator

-The [sdk] argument is a path to an iOS SDK, but if it is "iPhoneOS" or "iPhoneSimulator", then the corresponding SDK is located in the standard place within the XCode application.
+The [sdk] argument is a path to an iOS SDK for "iPhoneOS" or "iPhoneSimulator".
+The corresponding SDK is located in the standard place within the XCode application.
 For example, "iPhoneOS" becomes the path (all on one line)

   /Applications/Xcode.app/Contents/Developer/Platforms/
     iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk

+To use an existing Racket build for the build platform using `--enable-racket`, be sure to include `--enable-scheme` for Racket CS.
-To cross-compile for CS, you must supply the Chez Scheme compiler that Racket CS was built with.
-Assuming you have built Racket CS for your machine at "/path/to/racket" using the default `make` target, you can configure the cross build using that Racket binary and a path to the Chez Scheme build folder as follows (all on one line)
+For example, if you have built Racket CS for your machine at "/path/to/racket" using the default `make` target, you can configure the cross build using that Racket binary and a path to the Chez Scheme build folder as follows (all on one line)

   configure --host=[arch]-apple-darwin
             --enable-ios="[sdk]"
             --enable-racket=/path/to/racket/bin/racket
             --enable-scheme=/path/to/racket/src/build/cs/c

-Currently, iOS enforces strict W^X protection on memory pages.
-See the note about "writes to `space_code` memory" in "ChezScheme/c/segment.c" for the implications this has on Racket CS.
-In principle, if you avoid passing newly-allocated code between threads and avoid `#:blocking?` foreign callbacks, you should not run into any issues.
+Currently, iOS enforces W^X protection on memory pages, which is technically a problem for Racket CS.
+See the note about "writes to `space_code` memory" in "ChezScheme/c/segment.c" for the implications.
+If you avoid passing newly-allocated code between threads and avoid `#:blocking?` foreign callbacks, you might not run into any issues.

+When building BC for iOS, you may need to add `--disable-cify` for 32-bit target and `--enable-cify` for 64-bit target instead of inheriting the build machine's disposition.

 ========================================================================